Pessimist vs. Optimist Investors

 Are optimists rewarded in the market?
 Before we answer that, we are going to look at a scenario where one party thinks everything will go wrong, creating hedging strategies and plans in case of the worst.
 The other party is entirely optimistic, and after casting the net, they sit and wait.
 If things turn out positively, the optimist will be at more of advantage compared to the pessimist since they’ve spent fewer resources on the purchase, paying little to no hedging expenses.

-However, if things go wrong, the optimist will possibly lose everything, and the pessimist will be in a better position to regain.
+However, if things go wrong, the optimist will possibly lose everything, and the pessimist will be in a better position.
 Wealth is built on what you save rather than what you make.
 Thus, if you make a lot of money but leave it exposed, it will not last or it may be taken by other market forces.
 So, in such a case, the market rewards pessimists by giving them a second chance.

 The pessimist and optimist can both thrive in the business world because they need each other to sustain the market.
 If everyone were profiting in a single sector alone, all other sectors would exit in favor of that profiting sector.
 The same goes for businesses in the realms of optimism and pessimism.
 The optimist invents, but the pessimists give longevity and sustainability.
 One company manufactures aircraft while another makes parachutes.